canonical/starflow/docs/how-to/add-a-page-meta-description.rst

 This is an example of a good meta description for *Set up Starcraft*.

     Learn how to install Starcraft on a local system.
-Starcraft is available as a snap on all GNU/Linux systems that supports systemd.
+Starcraft is available as a snap on all GNU/Linux systems that support systemd.